 This course is designed to continue mathematics reasoning and calculations skills introduced/mastered in the elementary school as outlined on the student's IEP.
 This course may be offered in a pull-out setting or in a general education setting.
-(May be continued.)

-APPLIED SCIENCE 00К840
+APPLIED SCIENCE 00K840

 41052

 41152

 41252

 Grades 6-8 Year

 This individualized instructional course introduces/ enhances practical science knowledge using a hands-on approach as outlined on the student's IEP.
 This course may be offered in a pull-out setting or in a general education setting.
-(May be continued.)